folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 ## Viewing receiving titles details

-Receiving title details can be viewed by any user with the [Receiving: View permission](#permissions).
+Receiving title details can be viewed by any user with the [Receiving: View](#permissions).

 ### Search results